-AUTION III Do not remove the anode rod from the tank, except for inspection and/or replacement, as operation with the anode rod removed will shorten the life of the tank.
+the anode rod from the tank, except for inspection and/or replacement, as operation with the anode rod removed will shorten the life of the tank.

 The check consists in verifying that in the control board part.
-"N" in figure 17-2 the green light is ON (to access the board, see section 17.2).
+"N" in figure 17-2 the green light is ON (to access the board, see chapter 17.2).
 Possible verifiable cases:

-1.- Led green on = electronic anode in operation;
+- 1.- Led green on = electronic anode in operation;

-2.- Led red on = electronic anode failure;
+- 2.- Led red on = electronic anode failure;

-3.- Both leds off = electronic anode off;
+- 3.- Both leds off = electronic anode off;